-What will I see when traveling across the west approach bridge?
+What will I see when traveling across the West Approach Bridge North (WABN)?

-Some new features that SR 520 users will notice when driving, cycling, or walking across the west approach bridge include:
+New features you'll notice when driving, cycling, or walking across the West Approach Bridge North include:

 - Wider lanes and shoulders

-- 14-foot regional shared-use path on the north side of the bridge
+- A 14-foot-wide regional shared-use path on the north side of the bridge

 - "Belvederes," or viewpoints, along the shared-use path